Find Grad Schools

 11 Yearly Graduations

 University of Wisconsin - Madison is the 7th most popular school in the nation for students seeking a master's degree in general nuclear engineering.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
 During the most recent year for which we have data, 11 people received their master's degree in general nuclear engineering from UW - Madison.
-About 11% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 29% were women.

 #8